Primary Navigation Mobile

 The flavour of the month is clearly utilising the flexibility of an electric drivetrain to make cars that are still suitable for family life but don’t look like a traditional boxy SUV.

-On the plus side, all ID.5 models offer a long driving range – up to 327 miles WLTP – as well as reasonable practicality.
+On the plus side, all ID.5 models offer a long driving range – up to 327 miles WLTP tested – as well as reasonable practicality.
 Rear seat space is unchanged from the ID.4 and the boot is functionally identical beneath the parcel shelf.